 Opal Stone Facts and Photos

-Opal along with tourmaline is the birthstone for the month of October.
-Stones fall into one of two categories, precious opal and common opal.
-The precious variety boasts an iridescence better known as "play of colour" which has been highly prized since Roman times whilst common opal lacks play of colour but can be found in many different colours.
+Along with the mineral tourmaline opal is the birthstone for the month of October.
+Stones are either classed as precious opal or common opal.
+The precious variety boasts an iridescence known as "play of colour" and these stones have been highly prized since Roman times.
+Common opal which from a geological perspective is almost identical lacks play of colour, is usually opaque and can be found in many different colours.
 Play of colour is caused by the reflection and scattering of light from the minute uniformly sized and closely packed silica spheres within opal.
-Around ninety five per cent of the world's opals come from the outback deserts of Australia and the remaining five per cent are mined in Mexico, Brazil, the U.S states of Idaho and Nevada and more recently reserves have also been found in Ethiopia and Mali.
-The photograph above is a 54.7 carat Ethiopian stone that's currently on display in the Smithsonian National Museum of Natural History in Washington D.C.
+The silica spheres formed when groundwater rich in minerals seeped into deep cracks and voids within the Earth's crust and subsequently dried up.

-A superstition brought about by the novel Ann of Geierstein written in 1829 by Walter Scott damaged opal's popularity because it was described as being an unlucky stone but its reputation was gradually restored by public figures such as Queen Victoria and the French actress Sarah Bernhardt.
+A superstition brought about by the novel Ann of Geierstein written in 1829 by Walter Scott damaged the opal's popularity because it was described as being an unlucky stone but its reputation was gradually restored by public figures such as Queen Victoria and French actress Sarah Bernhardt.

-More Opal Facts
+More Interesting Facts